Skip to content

 Multiple recipient emails

 Emails from addresses in block lists are processed early in the checking process (the SMTP command).
-But emails are treated differently if they are addressed to multiple recipients who've treated the sending address differently in Sophos Central Self Service Portal.
+The emails are treated differently if they're addressed to multiple recipients who've listed the sending address differently in their respective allow/block lists.

 For example an email is sent from user@domain.com to person1@sophosuser.com and person2@sophosuser.com.